tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * *Include in Export* check box is used to mark which mesh objects are to be included in export.
 * *Type* specifies the OpenFOAM patch type for this object.
-* *Enable snapping* check box marks inclusion/exclusion of this object for SnappyHexMesh snapping phase.
+* *Enable Snapping* check box marks inclusion/exclusion of this object for SnappyHexMesh snapping phase.
 * *Surface Refinement Levels*, *Min* and *Max* specify the minimum and maximum level of cell refinements made next to the surfaces of this